Massive Nonplanar Two-Loop Maximal Unitarity

 Contemporary experimental high energy physics is concentrated on the Large Hadron Collider (LHC) at CERN.
 Our ability to utilize the huge amount of data delivered by the experiment towards further scientific progress relies on a quantitative understanding of all relevant scattering processes in the Standard Model.
 Otherwise, we are unable to extract signals of new physics from the background.
 Precise theoretical predictions in Quantum Chromodynamics (QCD) at the LHC require not only amplitudes at leading order (LO) and next-to-leading order (NLO), but also next-to-next-to leading order (NNLO) corrections to comply with the level of accuracy of the data.
 For some processes, two-loop amplitudes are important already at NLO because the LO terms begin at one loop.

 The text book approach to perturbative scattering amplitudes is through Feynman rules and diagrams.
-Although it tracks interactions of particles very intuively and in principle always works, this method suffers from severe computational problems with increasing loop level or number of external legs.
+Although it tracks interactions of particles very intuitively and in principle always works, this method suffers from severe computational problems with increasing loop level or number of external legs.
 The main reason is that the gauge redundancy of the theory introduces virtual intermediate states that are off-shell.
 Not even very powerful computers are able to deal with many of the phenomenologically interesting processes without new clever ways to attack the problem.